iliassays/discount-baba/README.md

-# DiscountBaba - A complete discount solution application with Polymer
+# DiscountBaba - A catalog prototype with Polymer 1.0
 ## Getting Started

 To work on the Discount Baba, clone the repository.